Home » Nations » Portugal » Heads of State » Pais, Sidónio

 Title: Presidente da Junta Revolucionária (President of the Revolutionary Junta)

-Chronology: 8 Dec 1917, proclaimed Presidente da Junta Revolucionária, proclamation of the Junta [1]
+Chronology: 8 Dec 1917, appointed, proclamation of the Junta [1]

 Title: Presidente do Ministério (President of the Ministry)

-Chronology: 12 Dec 1917, appointed President of the Ministry, decree of the Revolutionary Junta [2]
+Chronology: 11 Dec 1917, appointed, decree of the Revolutionary Junta [2]

-27 Dec 1917, President of the Ministry (Presidente do Ministério) is temporarily assigned with exercising the functions of President of the Republic (Presidente da República), decree of the Government of the Republic [3]
+27 Dec 1917, President of the Ministry is authorised to exercise the functions of President of the Republic, decree of the Government of the Republic [3]

 9 May 1918, ceased to exercise the functions of President of the Ministry upon entering the office of President of the Republic